bitboxer/dotfiles/README.md

     cd ~/.dotfiles
     rake install

-You need to install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [janus](https://github.com/carlhuda/janus) before you can start using this.
+You need to install my branch of [oh-my-zsh](https://github.com/bitboxer/oh-my-zsh) and [janus](https://github.com/carlhuda/janus) before you can start using this.

 ## Environment ##